CRI-iAtlas/shiny-iatlas/README.md

    renv::restore()
    ```

-   This may take some time to complete - walk away from your computer, rest your eyes, and catch up on those stretching excercises you are meant to be doing :)
+   This may take some time to complete - walk away from your computer, rest your eyes, and catch up on those stretching exercises you are meant to be doing :)

 1. Start the app by running: